-GUIDELINES FOR CORRECT POWER SUPPLY AND GROUND PLANE LAYOUT DESIGN IN TRANSMITTING APPLICATIONS
+GUIDELINES FOR CORRECT POWER SUPPLY AND GROUND PLANE LAYOUT DESIGN IN RECEIVING APPLICATIONS

-In developing applications that use Mipot Transmitter Modules, care must be taken in designing the layout of the ground plane and power supply paths with particular attention to some general rules as described in the following sections.
+In developing applications that use Mipot Receiver Modules, care must be taken in the ground plane layout and power supply paths design with particular attention to some general rules as described in the following sections.

-Below is a typical layout of the solder side of a PCB suited for a transmitter, including pin-out numbering:
+Below is a typical layout of the solder side of a PCB suited for a receiver, including pin-out numbering:

 Note: Dotted elements must be placed on component side (PCB side opposite to ground layer).
-Note: This is a general layout, in some modules it could have different pin position.
+Note: This is a general layout, in some modules it could be slightly different (e.g. pin 1 and/or pin 15 not mounted)